vernisaz/simcom/doc/PIs.md

 Start with cloning the following repositories in the *projects*,

+- [SimScript](https://github.com/vernisaz/simscript.git) - the repository has only RustBee scripts required for building other projects
 - [RightSlash](https://github.com/vernisaz/right_slash)
 - [SimJSON](https://github.com/vernisaz/simjson)
 - [SimThreadPool](https://github.com/vernisaz/simtpool)
 - [SimWeb](https://github.com/vernisaz/simweb)

-And then run **rb** in each of them.
+And then run **rb** in each of them (except the first with scripts).
 It will build required common crates.

 The crates are actually required to build a web server, and can be used in other applications too.